-Also looks at industry news, along with some new releases and relevant blog posts elsewhere.
+Also looks at industry news, along with some new releases and relevant posts throughout

 More industry news and blog posts.
-This one gets a little spammy though, so be wary of that.
+This one gets a little spammy, though.

-I very highly recommend this one.
+I highly recommend this one.
 Rachel Gardner is primarily an adult-lit agent at Books and

-but she gives incredible insight and advice for all writers ever.
-I love her.
+Such, but she gives incredible insight and advice for all writers.

 The Steve Laube Agency

-This is an amusing and interesting blog by Victoria Marini, who is a very new literary agent working
+This is an amusing and interesting blog by Victoria Marini, who is a new literary agent

 Books and Such Literary Agency